 I keep thinking maybe Keynote on the Mac will do that, but I haven’t had the time to go explore yet.
 My latest Mac is still barely a month old.

-In the meantime, this is still so useful that I wanted to share it.
+In the meantime, this is still so useful for authors who plan to write a business book, that I wanted to share it.
 And if it’s absurdly obvious, sorry.